 The committee received a report outlining the asbestos Internal Audit.
 It was highlighted that nine areas for improvement had been identified.
-Of the nine, five have been completed and four were in progress.
+Of the nine, five have been completed and four are in progress.

-Around 5000 asbestos management surveys had been carried out and there were approximately 80 properties outstanding.
+Circa 5000 asbestos management surveys had been carried out and there were approximately 80 properties outstanding.
 These were being risk assessed.
-Legal action would be taken to access high risk properties, if necessary.
+Any high risk properties will have legal taken if they refuse access.

-Members asked clarification on how/why there were 80 properties outstanding?
-Hugh Wagstaff advised that some had been refusals others for differing reasons.
-Officers were looking at ways to engage with these properties before taking legal action.
+Members asked clarification on how/why there were 80 outstanding?
+HW advised that some had been refusals others for differing reasons.
+Officers were looking at ways to engage with these properties before going to legal action.